 Patients are required to fast (both food and liquid) for six hours prior to the procedure.
 No specific preparation is otherwise required.
 It is usually performed under conscious sedation which for all intents and purposes is a light anaesthetic sometimes referred to as a twilight sedation.

-The only preparation required is that you have nothing to eat for 6hrs prior to admission to Brisbane Private Hospital or Northwest Private Hospital.
+The only preparation required is that you have nothing to eat for 6hrs prior to admission to Brisbane Private Hospital.
 You are not to consume fluids 2hrs prior to your admission.